-Please note that KNC has been upgraded.
+KNC was upgraded in April 2021.
 Please read about KNC’s new utility and tokenomics here.

 Given that KNC holders and KyberSwap users are the main beneficiary of increased activity and growth, they should be the ones who determine the key parameters of the network.

-KNC holders will vote on deciding the network fee (a % of KyberSwap trading activity), how the network fees will be allocated to maximize growth, as well as value creation options.
+KNC holders will vote on the network fee (a % of KyberSwap.com trading activity), how the network fees will be allocated to maximize growth, as well as value creation options.
 As a quick recap, some topics KNC holders will vote on include:

 - Voting Rewards (in KNC): Immediate value creation.
 Holders who stake and participate in the KyberDAO get their share of the fees designated for rewards.
-They can vote on changes to the % of the KyberSwap fees that goes to voters.
+They can vote on changes to the % of the KyberSwap trading fees that goes to voters (currently at 10%).

 - Changes to Kyber Network and KyberDAO: Major changes to the Kyber Network or DAO system needs to be decided by the KNC community.

 Every single KNC holder will share responsibility in the critical task of determining the appropriate set of parameters for various scenarios that will best drive long term protocol growth and sustainability.